Menu

 Writing

 Children are taught a variety of text types (fiction and non-fiction) and are provided with regular opportunities to write their own versions.
 Some examples are stories, information texts, diary entries, and instructions.
-Grammar is taught in context, embedded in our writing and reading lessons.
+Grammar is taught in context, embedded in our writing and reading lessons and also as an additional lesson in Year 6 to support in preparation for end of KS2 assessments (SATs).

-The No Nonsense Spelling and Spelling EdShed programmes support our teaching of spelling in Years 2 to Year 6.
+The Essential Spellings scheme (which aligns with our writing scheme) supports our teaching of spelling in Years 2 to Year 6.
 Children have the experience of the full writing processes, including editing and improving their work.
 The skills that children are taught underpin all other subjects.
 They enable children to communicate and express themselves in all areas of their work.

 Teachers will always make cross-curricular links wherever appropriate and will plan for pupils to apply the skills, knowledge and understanding that they have acquired during English to other areas of the curriculum.